 Valuation fees tend to start at as little as £200 for the first £100,000 and then you should factor in at least £150 for each £100,000 of the valuation, note you will agree to the amount the surveyor is charging before you instruct them and it pays to ask the lender if you can have quotes from 2-3 Surveyors as their rates can vary considerably.

-All bridging lenders will expect you to pay their legal fees these are the fees that they will incur as a result of you taking out a bridging loan, the amount they charge you really depends on the size of the loan, solicitors work out their fees based on their indemnity insurance so a larger loan size will always attract a larger fee, for a small loan you should factor in at least £500 and on a large complicated case it could go as high as £1-2,000 or more, you will also need to make an allowance for your own solicitor to handle the loan for you, a bridging loan is normally the same cost as a mortgage so give them a call and get a quote before instructing them to act for you.
+All bridging Companies will expect you to pay their legal fees these are the fees that they will incur as a result of you taking out a bridging loan, the amount they charge you really depends on the size of the loan, solicitors work out their fees based on their indemnity insurance so a larger loan size will always attract a larger fee, for a small loan you should factor in at least £500 and on a large complicated case it could go as high as £1-2,000 or more, you will also need to make an allowance for your own solicitor to handle the loan for you, a bridging loan is normally the same cost as a mortgage so give them a call and get a quote before instructing them to act for you.

 Are there any fees to pay upfront?

 You should never pay anything to anyone until you have a decision in principle, what this means is that a lender has looked at your requirement and would be prepared to offer you finance subject to valuation and due diligence, once this is the case you will only be asked to pay for the valuation and put the lenders solicitors in funds once you decided to proceed with the loan, you should never pay any brokers fees upfront it is quite normal for the broker to be paid by the lender but only once the loan has completed and you have your Loan.
 Note you can use a bridging loan for any legal purpose.

 UK Bridging Loans are one of the UK’S leading bridging loan brokers and can search all of the loans on the market to source the perfect deal for your circumstances.